-As can be seen in the illustration above, “Furniture upholstery dyes” reveals videos in the Google search results.
+As you can see in the image above, the search for 'Furniture upholstery dyes' reveals videos in the Google search results.
 This means that you can effectively use this keyword to optimise your video.

 If your video is also shown on Google, you can achieve 2-5% more views on YouTube!
 Of course this is something you’ll want to exploit.
 If you are seen on Google, too, you’ll get viewers not only via YouTube but also via Google.

 Now select one single keyword to optimise your video with.
 Incorporate the word in the title, description and video tags.

 Bonus tip: Mention your word in the video.
 YouTube makes an automatic transcription for videos, and therefore knows what’s being said.

 Want to learn more about keywords?
 Check out our free whitepaper:

 Now that you’ve found a good keyword, it’s time to optimise the video itself.